gijit/gi/README.md

 2018 Jan 31 update
 -------
-Using `gijit` as a calculator, to evaluate expressions at the command line, now works.
-In order to continue to detect syntax errors in Go code, we adopt the same convention as Lua: prepend an '=' equals sign to the expression, in order to evaluate it immediately.
+Now `gijit` works as a calculator.
+It will evaluate expressions at the command line.

+In order to continue to detect syntax errors in Go code, we adopt the same convention as Lua: the user must prepend an '=' equals sign to the expression.
 For example:

 ~~~
 gi> = 24/3
 8LL
 gi>
 ~~~
-(The 'LL' suffix indicates a 64-bit integer.)
+(NB, the 'LL' suffix indicates a 64-bit integer.)

 Notice, however, that without the '=', a syntax error is properly detected:
 ~~~